 How To Relieve Nasal Congestion

 The moment you notice your baby is a little congested, you probably begin wondering what you can do to help.
 Depending on the severity of the congestion, you have varied options.

 What To Avoid When Treating Congestion

-Many parents are quick to think of all the ways they would treat their own stuffy nose, but these ways aren’t always safe or effective for your little baby.
+Many parents are quick to think of all the ways they would treat their own stuffy nose, but these ways aren’t always safe or effective for your baby.

 It is important to know what you should avoid when trying to help your baby.